 German family record

 The North Star did have meaning to the abolitionist movement in the U.S. Fredrick Douglass's newspaper The North Star began publishing in 1847.

 The artwork in the center pictures a man running towards a bright star in the sky.
 The symbolism of the name was often discussed in print.
 Escaping slaves were advised to head for the North Star and freedom in the free states.

 The stars in Reed's embroidery may have meant something to the artist, but we should be careful about projecting meaning.
 Stars are just too common and too universal an idea.
 The angels with their golden trumpets, on the other hand, remain an easy-to-read symbol.

 Pennsylvania German painted tinware

 Why three stars?
 We can imagine that Christian artists considered three a sacred number, relevant to the Trinity.
 But three is also a balanced composition.
 Artists throughout history have known how to arrange three objects for effect.

 Back to the quilt pattern: I looked up the stars in my Encyclopedia of Pieced Quilt Patterns, an index to pattern names and when they were first published.
 Both star patterns above were published as Ohio Star by Carrie Hall in her 1935 book The Romance of the Patchwork Quilt.
 I have found no earlier sources than this mid-20th century reference.
 I have to conclude that 19th-century quiltmakers did not call these stars Ohio Star, so looking for some connection to the underground railroad mythology in Ohio is rather far-fetched.

 Is it backwards?

-Thanks to Reed for sharing the pictures of his treasure.
-He says he also inherited several American quilts.
-Lucky guy.
+Thanks to Reed for sharing the pictures of her treasure.
+She says she also inherited several American quilts.